Friday, March 30, 2007

-Jean-Luc Godard lost his patience with the bourgeois civilisation and crossed the deepest into the avant-garde territory with one of his most famous, but not one of his best films, "Week-End", a grotesque about the larpurlartism of life that describes itself in the opening titles; "A film lost in cosmos".
-"Week-End" is an anti film.
+Jean-Luc Godard lost his patience with the "bourgeois civilisation" and crossed the deepest into the avant-garde territory with one of his most famous, but not one of his best films, "Week-End", a grotesque about the pointless human existance that describes itself in the opening titles; "A film lost in cosmos".
+"Week-End" is an anti-film.
 In it, there are no rules.
 If Punk rock would be a film, it would be "Week-End".
-In it Godard is often deliberately numbing the audience with Dadaism and incorporating long scenes, the most famous one being the 8 minute long shot in which the camera is slowly passing by a long row of cars in a traffic jam, stopping occasionally at some vehicles, like the truck that was carrying a lama.
-This film without a story is sucking the couple Roland/ Corinne into a surreal, artificial, sometimes eclectic world; they pick up a man who claims to be God's son and to have special powers, pulling up a rabbit out of their trunk in their car.
-Later on they are even in the middle of a hilariously cynical situation in which they meet the novelist Emily Bronte in the forest, starting commenting with absurd dialogues ("What a stupid movie!
-Everyone is an idiot!" - "It's your fault for for accepting this role!"), even being so ignorant and annoyed to put her on fire.
+In it, Godard is often deliberately numbing the audience with Dadaism and incorporating long scenes, the most famous one being the 8-minute long shot in which the camera is slowly passing by a long row of cars in a traffic jam, stopping occasionally at some vehicles, like the truck that was carrying a lama.
+This film without a story is sucking the couple Roland and Corinne into a surreal, artificial, sometimes eclectic world: they pick up a man who claims to be God's son and to have special powers, pulling up a rabbit out of their trunk in their car.
+Later on they are even in the middle of a hilariously cynical situation in which they meet the novelist Emily Bronte in the forest, commenting with absurd dialogues ("What a stupid movie!
+Everyone is an idiot!" - "It's your fault for for accepting this role!").
 The end even contains a real scene of people killing a goose and a pig.
-"Week-End" is a wonderful joke to the audience, an inventive art-movie to the extreme that has to be seen just for that quality alone, contemplating the inevitable dead end of film, art and mankind as we know it, with direct leftist critique of the Western world and rules, without any emotions or humanity.
-The only problem is that the film thinks it's smarter than it actually is; in one scene, a title saying "A film found on a scrap heap" is flashed on the screen.
+"Week-End" is a joke to the audience, an inventive art-movie to the extreme that has to be seen just for that quality alone, contemplating the inevitable dead end of film, art and mankind as we know it, with direct leftist critique of the Western world and rules, without any emotions or humanity.
+The only problem is that this film thinks it is smarter than it actually is; in one scene, a title saying "A film found on a scrap heap" is flashed on the screen.
 Unfortunately, that's somewhat true.
 There is an unwritten rule regarding most of Godard's films: one respects them, but does not enjoy them.

 Wednesday, March 21, 2007